-SEO has continued to see big changes over the years, content marketing has become more popular and webmasters have come under pressure from the SEO team to improve the website’s user experience.
+SEO has continued to see big changes over the years, digital marketing has become more popular and webmasters have come under pressure from the SEO team to improve the website’s user experience.

 You will have heard about the importance of link building and its potential risks, penalties for websites that aren’t mobile friendly etc. Well we thought we would Strip SEO back to what it’s all about.